List of winners of the Liga Nusantara and predecessors

 A national third-tier league of Indonesian football was initially established as the Liga Indonesia Second Division in 1994.
 Following the formation of the Indonesia Super League in 2008 as the new top-tier competition, the Liga Indonesia First Division was relegated to the third tier.
 Due to conflicts between Badan Liga Sepakbola Amatir Indonesia (BLAI) and PT Liga Prima Indonesia Sportindo (LPIS), two separate First Division competitions were held during the 2011–12 season—one under the Indonesia Super League (ISL) and the other under the Indonesian Premier League.

 In January 2015, PSSI rebranded the First Division as Liga Nusantara after merging the Liga Indonesia First Division, Liga Indonesia Second Division, and Liga Indonesia Third Division into a single league.
 In January 2017, Liga Nusantara was rebranded as Liga 3.
-In 2024, the league reverted to its previous name, Liga Nusantara, and is now operated by PT Liga Indonesia Baru.
+In 2024, the league reverted to its previous name, Liga Nusantara, and is now operated by I-League.